 Almost 2 years after Medal of Honor: Allied Assault blew PC gamers away, Call of Duty came out.
 A lot of people were weary because the WWII onslaught was already in full force.
 What could Call of Duty do that Medal of Honor couldn’t?
 It pushed PCs to their limits at the time and delivered a fully cinematic experience that Allied Assault didn’t quite bring.
-It was a fantastic game with solid mechanics, and played through some of the most memorable moments of the war.
+It was a fantastic game with solid mechanics and played through some of the most memorable moments of the war.
 This was a game that started a revolution in the WWII series and would go on to be one of the most hated series in gaming history.
-In 2009 an HD remake was made for PS3 and Xbox 360, but received luke warm reception because the game just didn’t age well.
+In 2009 an HD remake was made for PS3 and Xbox 360 but received lukewarm reception because the game just didn’t age well.

 After PC gamers heard that the next game in the series is going to be for consoles only they were furious.
 However, anger resided when the expansion was slated just a few months before the next release in the series.
 United Offensive was fantastic, probably even better than the original.
 Following Paratroopers this time as well as some highly cinematic events, United Offensive was solid and spectacular.
-While Medal of Honor was starting it’s quick decent into mediocrity Call of Duty was still holding strong.
+While Medal of Honor was starting its quick descent into mediocrity Call of Duty was still holding strong.
 United Offensive remains one of my favorite Call of Duty games.

 Call of Duty: Finest Hour